 9. If a client cancels, be sure to expire their files

-This is a recommended step for HoneyBook members, especially if your client agreed to auto-pay or were on a recurring payment plan while you were working together.
+This is a recommended step for HoneyBook members, especially if your client agreed to auto-pay or was on a recurring payment plan while you were working together.
 If they choose to cancel, they could still get charged for the next payment automatically unless you expire their project in HoneyBook.
-This can lead to unnecessary disputes if a payment processes for services they’re no longer expecting.
+This can lead to unnecessary disputes if payment processes for services they’re no longer expecting.

 How does HoneyBook handle disputes?

 HoneyBook is here to help you with any and all disputes you may encounter.
-If you receive a dispute, we will send you an email notification, and a Dispute Specialist will be in contact with you via phone typically within the same day.
+If you receive a dispute, we will send you an email notification and a Dispute Specialist will be in contact with you via phone typically within the same day.
 We’ll communicate with you to understand what may be going on with your customer and walk you through the next steps.

 If you choose to contest the dispute, we’ll guide you through the process of collecting evidence and even craft and submit a response to the bank on your behalf.
 As your partner, we want to allow you to leverage our years of experience fighting disputes and help increase the chances of winning your case.
 We’ll be sure to keep you closely updated on your case and let you know as soon as there’s a resolution.

-While we cannot stop your clients from filing disputes (this is an action taken independently with their credit card company, and is a risk when processing any sort of payment online), we do have checks in place to ensure we catch anything that doesn’t look quite right.
+HoneyBook also works with external partners and processors to deploy many layers of fraud protection for you in our payments system.
+This includes CVV checks, payment authentication, and cardholder identity checks to ensure that your payments are processed safely.While we cannot stop your clients from filing disputes (this is an action taken independently with their credit card company, and is a risk when processing any sort of payment online), we do have checks in place to ensure we catch anything that doesn’t look quite right.

 Set expectations upfront to prevent chargebacks

 As a final recommendation, we strongly encourage you to send your clients contracts within your projects, whenever possible.
-Specifically, including cancellation or dispute clauses up front can help set expectations with your clients.
+Specifically, include cancellation or dispute clauses up front can help set expectations with your clients.
 In the case of a dispute, it’ll also strengthen your response to the bank.
 Initialed or signed clauses like these can help the bank understand that your customer is liable for making the payment to you.

 We all hope that every project will go smoothly, but it just isn’t always the case.
 The best thing you can do is communicate with your clients effectively from start to finish.
 Set expectations and continue to remind them about your policies, so you can focus on your best work.